marijnh/Eloquent-JavaScript/03_functions.md

 ```

 The indentation indicates the depth of the call stack.
 The first time
-`find` is called it starts by calling itself to explore the solution
+`find` is called, it starts by calling itself to explore the solution
 that starts with `(1 + 5)`.
 That call will further recurse to explore
 _every_ continued solution that yields a number less than or equal to
 the target number.
 Since it doesn't find one that hits the target, it